How to tell if someone is a victim

 Low self-esteem

-Some victims have low self-esteem, while others have confidence and esteem in some areas of their life, for example, at work, but not in their relationship.
+- Some victims and survivors have low self-esteem.
+Others may have confidence and esteem in some areas of their life, for example, at work, but not in their relationship.

 Personality changes

-You may notice that a normally outgoing person becomes quiet and shy around their partner and is agreeing with them all the time.
+- You may notice the person becomes quiet and shy around their partner and agrees with them all the time.

 Self-blame